Athletic Training, Health

 Please sign in to rate this blog.

-In the previous article, we began to discuss some specific exercises you could include into your training routine that would add with preventing lateral epicondylitis.
-Specifically, we talked about some concentric and eccentric training that could be done for both the wrist flexors and extensors which will aid in preventing this common cause of lateral elbow pain.
-As we spoke about in our first blog on this topic, early detection and intervention is key.
-When combined with the prevention exercises described last week, this will aid in mitigating risk for this problem significantly.
+In the previous article, we began to discuss some specific exercises you could include in your training routine that would add to preventing lateral epicondylitis.
+Specifically, we talked about some concentric and eccentric training that could be done for both the wrist flexors and extensors, which will aid in preventing this common cause of lateral elbow pain.
+As we discussed in our first blog on this topic, early detection and intervention are key.
+When combined with the prevention exercises described last week, this will significantly mitigate the risk of this problem.

 This week, we are going to talk about a few facts that most don’t think about when they think about lateral elbow pain.
-Numerous studies, specifically in overhead athletes (baseball players, volleyball players, lacrosse, etc), have shown that if you have weakness in the hips and core that this will result in a greater stress to the shoulder and elbow in overhead activities.
-Improved core weakness not only improves performance (Chaudhari et al J Strength Con Res 2011) in major league baseball pitchers (strikes and decreased walks) but also reduces shoulder and elbow injuries (Chaudhari et al Am J Sports med 2014).
-In addition, hip weakness has been shown to be associated with both shoulder and elbow injuries in MLB pitchers (Mayberry et al Am J Sport Med 2020, Deal et al Am J Sport Med 2020).
-If you think about why behind this, it makes a lot of sense.
+Numerous studies, specifically in overhead athletes (baseball players, volleyball players, lacrosse, etc.), have shown that if you have weakness in the hips and core, this will result in greater stress to the shoulder and elbow in overhead activities.
+Improved core weakness not only improves performance (Chaudhari et al. J Strength Con Res 2011) in major league baseball pitchers (strikes and decreased walks) but also reduces shoulder and elbow injuries (Chaudhari et al. Am J Sports med 2014).
+In addition, hip weakness has been shown to be associated with both shoulder and elbow injuries in MLB pitchers (Mayberry et al. Am J Sports Med 2020, Deal et al. Am J Sports Med 2020).
+If you think about the reason behind this, it makes a lot of sense.

-The hips, in a lot of sports, are the major power generating source for powerful swings and throws.
-When this force is generated in the hips, then there is a transfer of this force across the core to the shoulder, elbow and hand.
-When the core is strong, the kinetic energy that is loss is minimal which results in a much stronger throw and swing.
-If there is weakness in the core, then there is a significant loss of the kinetic energy as it transfers across a weak and sloppy core.
-If there is weakness in the hips and the force that is generated is low this will impact the power of the swings and throws.
+The hips, in a lot of sports, are the major power-generating source for powerful swings and throws.
+When this force is generated in the hips, then there is a transfer of this force across the core to the shoulder, elbow, and hand.
+When the core is strong, the kinetic energy that is lost is minimal, which results in a much stronger throw and swing.
+If there is weakness in the core, then there is a significant loss of kinetic energy as it transfers across a weak and sloppy core.
+If there is weakness in the hips and the force that is generated is low, the power of the swings and throws will be impacted.
 In both of these scenarios, many athletes will try to make up for this lack of power by swinging and throwing harder.
-In these cases where this is done, there is much greater force that is imparted to both the shoulder and elbow which leads to greater risk for injury.
+In these cases where this is done, there is a much greater force that is imparted to both the shoulder and elbow, which leads to a greater risk for injury.

 Strengthening of the hips and core is essential.
 As previously described in our ACL blog, doing planks and side planks should be something you consider adding as a part of your routine.
-These should be done with the form that we described previously and should be held for 60 seconds at a bout.
+These should be done with the form that we described previously and should be held for about 60 seconds.
 In addition to those, one should consider any exercise that pushes the strength and endurance of the gluteus medius.
-This muscle is particularly important in single limb stability and in creating momentum and force along with the quadriceps and hamstrings.
+This muscle is particularly important in single-limb stability and in creating momentum and force along with the quadriceps and hamstrings.
 My personal two favorites for training the gluteus medius are side stepping with a theraband and single leg squats or lunges with a CLX band.

 With the core exercises and the hip exercises, these are higher endurance muscles.
 Knowing this, you will see I usually recommend higher reps versus your typical 8-10 reps.
 I hope you find this useful and some valuable information that you can use with your athletes to help them prevent lateral epicondylitis.
 Stay Tuned for the next article as we start to look at blood flow restriction training!